JuliaDynamics/DynamicalBilliards.jl/docs/src/basic/basic_usage.md

 ---

+## Escape Times
+Escape time measures the time that a particle requires to escape a billiard table.
+This can be calculated with the function [`escapetime`](@ref).
+The function requires the billiard table to have at least one [`FiniteWall`](@ref) object with field `isdoor=true`.

+The way the function works is very simple: a particle is evolved until it collides with a `FiniteWall` that has `isdoor=true`.
+This is considered as the particle escaping the billiard, pretending like this `FiniteWall` is an "open door".

+If you want to know the reason behind the existence of both `FiniteWall` and `InfiniteWall`, see this [page on convex billiards](/tutorials/billiard_table/#convex-billiards).

+---
 ## Visualizing

 The functions `plot_obstacle(obst::Obstacle; kwargs...)`, `plot_billiard(bt::Vector{Obstacle})` and `plot_particle(p::AbstractParticle; kwargs...)` are provided in order to plot the respective elements **on the current PyPlot figure**.
 The `kwargs...` are keywords passed directly into `PyPlot`'s constructors (like e.g. `linewidth = 2.0`).